Revisiting Tree Isomorphism: An Algorithmic Bric-\`a-Brac: Introduction

 \begin{enumerate} \item \cbstart\cbcolor{GreenBlack}First, assign to all leaves in $T_1$ and $T_2$ the integer $0$. \item Assume by induction that all nodes at level $d-1$ of $T_1$ and $T_2$ have been assigned an integer.
 Let $L_1$ (respectively $L_2$) be the list of nodes in $T_1$ (respectively $T_2$) at level $d-1$ sorted by non-decreasing value of the assigned integers. \item Assign to the nonleaves of $T_1$ at level $d$ a tuple of integers by scanning the list $L_1$ from left to right and performing the following actions: \begin{itemize} \item For each vertex on list $L_1$ take the integer assigned to $u$ to be the next component of the tuple associated with $\parent(u)$. \item On completion of this step, each nonleaf $w$ of $T_1$ at level $d$ will have a tuple $(i_1, i_2, \dots, i_k)$ associated with it, where $i_1, \dots, i_k$ are the integers, in non-decreasing order, associated with the children of $w$. \item Let $S_1$ be the sequence of tuples created for the vertices of $T_1$ on level $d$. \end{itemize} \item Repeat Step 3 for $T_2$ and let $S_2$ be the sequence of tuples created for the vertices of $T_2$ on level $d$. \item Sort $S_1$ and $S_2$ lexicographically.
 Let $S_1'$ and $S_2'$, respectively, be the sorted sequence of tuples. \item If $S_1'$ and $S_2'$ are not identical, then halt: the trees are not isomorphic.
 Otherwise, assign the integer $1$ to those vertices of $T_1$ on level $d$ represented by the first distinct tuple on $S_1'$, assign the integer $2$ to the vertices represented by the second distinct tuple, and so on.
 As these integers are assigned to the vertices of $T_1$ on level $d$, replace $L_1$ by the list of the vertices so assigned.
 Append the leaves of $T_1$ on level $d$ to the front of $L_1$.
 Do the same for $L_2$. $L_1$ and $L_2$ can now be used for the assignment of tuples to nodes at level $d+1$ by returning to Step 3. \item If the roots of $T_1$ and $T_2$ are assigned the same integer, $T_1$ and $T_2$ are isomorphic.\cbend \end{enumerate}

-Note that, in Step~5, the authors resort to a variant of radix sort \cite[Algorithm~3.2]{Aho1974}.
+Note that, in Step~$5$, the authors resort to a variant of radix sort \cite[Algorithm~3.2]{Aho1974}.
 Actually, the tree isomorphism problem and AHU algorithm are only introduced in the book as an application example of this sorting algorithm.

-To analyse the complexity of AHU algorithm, the authors make the assumption that trees are sufficiently small so that they can be described by a $k$ bit word (i.e. with a 64-bit machine, $\#T < 2^{64}$).
-For the purpose of this paper, we reframe this assumption as follows.
+This algorithm can sort $n$ lists of varying lengths $l_1,\dots,l_n$, containing integers between $0$ and $m-1$, in complexity $O\left(\sum_{i=1}^n l_i + m\right)$.
+Expressed within our framework, the length of each list is exactly the degree of the associated node, and $m = \#\lbrace c(u):u\in T^d \rbrace$ -- where $c(u)$ designates the integer associated to node $u$.